MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addcomserver-directive.md

 The *AddComServer* directive causes system setup to register a COM server implemented by a server binary in a driver package's [driver store relative path](../develop/run-from-driver-store.md).

 **[CoRegisterDeviceCatalog](/windows/win32/api/combaseapi/nf-combaseapi-coregisterdevicecatalog)** must be called in every process before calling **[CoCreateInstance](/windows/win32/api/combaseapi/nf-combaseapi-cocreateinstance)** on the COM class.
-This makes the COM server registrations available in the process for the COM runtime to use.
+Calling **CoRegisterDeviceCatalog** makes the COM server registrations available in the process for the COM runtime to use.

 Each *AddComServer* directive in an INF DDInstall.COM section can reference an INF-writer-defined com-server-install-section elsewhere in the INF file.
 Each INF-writer-defined section name must be unique within the INF file and must follow the general rules for defining section names.
 For more information about these rules, see [General Syntax Rules for INF Files](general-syntax-rules-for-inf-files.md).